 could break.)
 Bending stress on the weft gave rise to a crack starting

 from the upper boundary and stopping at the lower boundary, which

-indicates that the swamp matter was still fluid.
+indicates that the swamp matter outside was still fluid.

 The silica-rich water in the crack turned into silica gel and

 chalzedony.
 It remains an open question why the crack fill is still

 there while the surrounding silica gel either vanished or

 weft of tubes with characteristic features is only seen near the right end in